Bill Mazeroski's 1960 World Series home run: Postseason

 Yankees manager Casey Stengel picked Art Ditmar, who had won the most games, 15, to start for the Yankees, rather than the established star, Whitey Ford.
 The Pirates knocked Ditmar out of the game in the first inning.
 In a portent of things to come, Bill Mazeroski's two-run 5th-inning home run off Jim Coates was the difference as Pittsburgh beat the Yankees 6–4 in its first World Series win since 1925.
 Roy Face survived a two-run 9th-inning Elston Howard home run to preserve Vern Law's victory.

 In Game 2, Mickey Mantle hit two home runs in a Yankees 16–3 victory at Forbes Field, evening the World Series.
 A seven-run 6th inning overwhelmed Pittsburgh.

 At Yankee Stadium for Game 3, Bobby Richardson collected six RBI, including a grand slam off reliever Clem Labine in a six-run first inning, and Whitey Ford pitched a four-hitter 10–0 shutout to give the Yankees a 2–1 World Series lead, spoiling Pittsburgh manager Danny Murtaugh's 43rd birthday.

 Vern Law won again in Game 4, thanks to his own RBI single and Bill Virdon's two-run hit.
 Roy Face retired the final eight batters in order.
 The Pittsburgh Pirates' 3–2 win evened the 1960 World Series.

 In Game 5, Bill Mazeroski starred again.
 His two-run double to left field off Art Ditmar scored Don Hoak and Gino Cimoli.
 This staked Harvey Haddix to a 3–0 lead in the fourth inning.
-Roy Face was called on once more for another hitless effort to preserve a 5–2 win over the Yankees and 3–2 World Series lead for the surprising Pirates.
+Roy Face was called on once more for another hitless effort to preserve a 5–2 win over the Yankees and a 3–2 World Series lead for the surprising Pirates.

 In Game 6, Whitey Ford preserved the Yankees' hopes with a seven-hit shutout at Forbes Field.
 Bob Friend was bombed again as the Yankees coast 12–0.
 Bobby Richardson's two run-scoring triples gave him a World Series record of 12 RBI.
 Of Pittsburgh's three losses, Friend was on the hook for two, racking up a 13.50 ERA over his three appearances.

-The Yankees outscored Pittsburgh 55–27, and administered three thrashings (16–3, 10–0 and 12–0), but the resilient Pirates took the other four contests by a run differential of only +7 (6–4, 3–2, 5–2 and 10–9).
+The Yankees outscored Pittsburgh 55–27, and administered three thrashings (16–3, 10–0, and 12–0), but the resilient Pirates took the other four contests by a run differential of only +7 (6–4, 3–2, 5–2, and 10–9).